sam1474u/Python-Flask-Application-Kubernetes/README.md

 Get a cup of coffee.
 It may take a few minutes for the cluster to be created.
 We have successfully created a Kubernetes cluster.

-8.Manage your Kubernetes Cluster with Cloud Shell
+8. Manage your Kubernetes Cluster with Cloud Shell

 In this section, we include the Kubernetes cluster information in a .kube/config file, so we can access the cluster and manage deployments.
 To do that, complete the following steps: